 Complex Trauma also includes the experience of multiple traumatic events but that doesn’t mean one is necessarily suffering symptoms of PTSD.

 In these circumstances, the support, guidance, and assistance of a therapist can be fundamental to healing from trauma.
-If you would like to talk about how I can help, please feel free to reach out for a free consultation.
+If you would like to talk about how I can help, please feel free to reach out for a free discovery call.